ps-19/current-bench/README.md

 # OCaml - Continuous benchmarks

 Prototype for running predictable, IO-bound benchmarks in an ocurrent pipeline.
 This is *work in progress*.
-If you want to be on the allowlist for running benchmarks for your repository, please contact @gs0510, or you can open an issue.
+If you want to be on the allowlist for running benchmarks for your repository, please contact [Gargi Sharma](https://github.com/gs0510), or you can open an [issue](https://github.com/ocurrent/current-bench/issues).

 ## Enroll your project